liya243/optics_app/README.md

 - PNG assets with transparent backgrounds yield the cleanest results.
 Large sprites may need manual scaling via `Ctrl` + mouse wheel.
 - Projects created with earlier versions lacking embedded PNG data can still be loaded if the referenced files remain in `components/`.
 - If PySide6 is missing, the app will not start; reinstall via `pip install PySide6`.
-- The repository is not version-controlled by default; initialize Git before making extensive changes if you plan to collaborate.

 ---